D-Veenamadhuri/Excel-Sales-Analytics/README.md

     **2.** Conduct a comprehensive comparison between _[market performance and sales targets](https://github.com/D-Veenamadhuri/Excel-Sales-Analytics/blob/main/Market%20Performance%20vs%20Taget%20Report.pdf)_

+    **3.** Create a report based on the percentage increase in their net sales from 2020 to 2021 for _[top 10 products](https://github.com/D-Veenamadhuri/Excel-Sales-Analytics/blob/main/Top%2010%20Products.pdf)_

 - **Purpose of sales analytics:** The primary aim of sales analytics is to enable businesses to actively monitor and assess their sales activities and performance, helps in informed decision-making and strategic planning.

 - **Importance of analyzing sales data:** Analyzing sales data is crucial for recognizing sales trends, identifying key performance indicators (KPIs), and extracting actionable insights that drive enhanced sales strategies and operational efficiency.